-If you've invested in a new boat lift recently or are in the market for a new one, you may be looking for answers to a few common technical questions.
+If you've invested in a new boat lift recently or are in the market for a new one, you may have a few questions.
 Here are six common questions about boat lifts that can help you gain a better understanding of how boat lifts operate.

 Boat lifts can range between 1,500lbs to 25,000lbs in capacity.
 Determine your boat's wet weight which includes fuel, water, engines, batteries, and anything else that you have added to the boat.
 You can find out what size will best accommodate your boat by contacting Duncan Seawall.